Rima Horton

 Rima Elizabeth Horton (born 31 January 1947) is a retired English academic and former Labour Party politician.
 She was a member of the Kensington and Chelsea London Borough Council from 1986 to 2006, and worked as a senior lecturer at Kingston University.

 Early life

-Rima Elizabeth Horton was born in the Bayswater neighborhood of London, the third of four children of Elice Irene (née Frame) and Wilfred Stewart Horton.
+Rima Elizabeth Horton was born in the Bayswater neighbourhood of London, the third of four children of Elice Irene (née Frame) and Wilfred Stewart Horton.
 Her mother was from Wales while her father was London-born.
 Horton attended the co-Ed private St. Vincent's primary school, City of London School for Girls and later the University of Southampton.

 She performed in theatre at school and then in several amateur groups, such as the Brook Drama Club which took her to Paris in 1962 when she was only 15.
 Fellow members reported that she already had a strong presence and a real talent for directing the group.
-At 18, she won the Most Promising Youngster Award at the Southhall Music & Drama Festival, where young Alan Rickman acted beside her.
+At 18, she won the Most Promising Youngster Award at the Southall Music & Drama Festival, where young Alan Rickman acted beside her.